 - It should include a table of contents listing chapters, sections, and appendices.
 This should be printed or typed in single spacing and include right-justified page numbers.
 Lists of abbreviations, tables, and figures should immediately follow the table of contents, prior to the abstract.
 Any abbreviations, other than those in normal use must be included in this explanatory list. - The thesis should include an abstract of not more than 300 words.
-The abstract should be printed or typed in single spacing and should indicate the author and the title of the thesis in the form of a heading. - Photographs and/or diagrams must be of high quality and appropriately indexed, each accompanied by an explanatory legend. - Where footnotes and indented quotations are used, these may be in single spacing.
+The abstract should be printed or typed in single spacing and should indicate the author and the title of the thesis in the form of a heading. - Photographs and/or diagrams must be of high quality and appropriately indexed, each accompanied by an explanatory legend.
+They should also be centrally justified as much as possible and only positioned otherwise if essential to the work. - Where footnotes and indented quotations are used, these may be in single spacing.